Announcing Crispy Hash Brown Taco Shells have now hit the breakfast scene. In fact, they're making breakfast even better now.

 - Oregano ½

 - In a large mixing bowl, mix the hash browns with the other ingredient.
 4 cups Hash Browns / frozen hash browns1 cup Parmesan Cheese1 Whole Egg plus the White from one Egg ( Total 1 ½ Eggs )1 teaspoon Fajita Season.
 Adds color and depth of flavor3 Green Onions slicedMix together well using a large spoon.

 Shaping the Taco Shells

-- I like to use a hamburger shaper ( Seen in the Video ), then flatten them out a bit with your hands making them larger to the point they are shaped how you like them.
-They will not expand in the oven during the cooking process.
+- I like to use a hamburger shaper (Seen in the video).
+Remove the shaping tool, then flatten them out a bit with your hands making them larger.
+Shape the taco shells how you like them.
+They will not expand in the oven while baking.

-- If you have leftover hash brown mixed, it freezes great for future breakfasts.
+- If you have leftover hash brown mix, it freezes great for future breakfasts.
 I personally chip off a little and add it to a pan and cook like normal hash browns. mmm